Article 15 / NJP

 One of your rights is to decline punishment.
 If you do this the commander has several options: dismiss the allegations, give you a warning and move on, or proceed to court-martial; or proceed to an administrative discharge proceeding.
 You should talk with us before you refuse Mast—the strengths and weaknesses of your case need to be assessed and balanced against the risks at court-martial where the punishments are more severe.
 Many times, the person is accused of some minor offenses to which they have a defense, but when they refuse Mast a more detailed investigation is done, and more serious charges uncovered which “hurts” at a court-martial and the likelihood of a conviction goes up.

-Keep in mind that the standard of proof in the Air Force and Army is beyond reasonable doubt, the same as at court-martial.
-The Navy and Marine Corps use a lower standard.
+Keep in mind that the standard of proof in the Army is beyond reasonable doubt, the same as at court-martial.
+The Navy and Marine Corps use a lower standard of 'by a preponderance' we think you did it.

 Punishments are limited and usually consist of a reduction, forfeitures, extra duty (usually up to three hours after the normal work day), and restriction.
 Keep in mind that some punishments are limited based on your rank and the rank of the commander.
 Also, it is not uncommon to have all or part of the punishment suspended for up to six months—if you are a first-timer, you are "liked" by your leadership, and your leadership advocate for you.

-An administrative discharge is not a punishment although it is not uncommon for the commander to state the punishment and that she is recommending an administrative discharge.
-Punishments can be suspended.
+An administrative discharge is not a punishment although it is not uncommon for the commander to state you will be processed for administrative separation as part of announcing the punishment.

 If you are punished, you can appeal.
 The appeal must be done within five days unless you can a delay request approved.
 If you appeal, any restriction and hard labor is delayed pending an answer on the appeal.
 We have helped many service-members prepare an appeal package.
 You can appeal because the punishment was unjust (you didn’t do it) or the punishment is too severe.